Mean

 [Pre-chorus 2]

-I bet you got pushed around
+I bet you got pushed around, somebody made you cold

-‘Cause you can’t lead me down that road
+But the cycle ends right now ’cause you can’t lead me down that road

 And you don’t know what you don’t know